 There is one big problem.
 We must acknowledge the presence of evil.
 According to the Bible, “the whole world is under the control of the evil one .”(1) Satan has been present in our world from the very beginning.
 (2) The apostle Peter described Satan as “a hungry, roaring lion, looking for some victim to deceive and tear apart.”
 (3) Just turn on the evening news, and you will see fresh evidence.
 Every night.
 I can’t even answer my phone or respond to an email for fear that someone may be trying to deceive me.
 We are increasingly under attack from all directions.

 This is a direct result of the Bible losing relevance in society today.
 The Bible has been moved to second fiddle.
 It is no longer playing the leading role in guiding humanity’s choices, and the results are telling.
 As an example, I am reading a book right now (non-fiction) where the protagonist describes the Bible as “archaic, old, and meaningless in modern society.”

 Without God and His deep wisdom as an anchor, we interpret life with only human insight, leaving us hanging by a thread.

-My goal with this book is to change that trajectory by injecting the promise of heaven into the world.
+My goal with this book is to change that trajectory by injecting the promise of heaven into the world, especially to those closest to me.
 Heaven derails Satan’s goal of destroying our future.
-The whole reason God sent Jesus to Earth was to conquer death and to assure us about heaven.
+The whole reason God sent Jesus to Earth was to conquer death and to assure us about heaven, which includes victory over death.
 (4)

 We spoil Satan’s plan for our demise by keeping our eyes fixed on heaven.
 The evil one does not want us to believe there is a heaven.
 He does not want us to read the truth of scripture.
 Heaven gives us the hope that the evil one wants to destroy.
 Heaven gives us security about where we are going.
 Heaven will be a world without Satan; it will be nirvana.